pkarsy/sshportfw/README.md

 # sshportfw

 A program doing automatic SSH port forwarding whenever we need to access our SSH-secured network appliances and servers.
-The audience is users/administrators which heavily rely on ssh to access remote devices.
+The audience is users/administrators who heavily rely on ssh to access remote devices.

 Typically port forwarding is used to access [OpenWRT](https://openwrt.org/) routers, [Syncthing](https://syncthing.net/) web interfaces, Print pages, and in general services that (due to security reasons) can only serve the localhost interface.
-Not only that, the ssh config file is very powerfull and allows to bypass firewalls, accessing remotelly and securelly print queues etc, and all that with a security, maturity and flexibility not comparable with any other software.
+Not only that, the ssh config file is very powerful and allows bypassing firewalls, accessing remotely and securely print queues etc, and all that with security, maturity and flexibility not comparable with any other software.

 The idea is to have sshportfw listening to local addresses such as *127.0.5.1:8080*.
 When we point our browser to this address, openssh client is called automatically and connects to our OpenWRT router.
 The same thing can be achieved with the command (must be executed BEFORE we open the web page)
 ```sh
 > ssh -L127.0.5.1:8080:127.0.0.1:80 router  # (or the IP)
 ```
-but with sshportfw the process becomes automatic. ssportfw calls ssh to do the actual forwarding so some expertice of configuring the ~/.ssh/config is necessary.
+but with sshportfw the process becomes automatic. ssportfw calls ssh to do the actual forwarding so some expertise in configuring the ~/.ssh/config is necessary.
 Note however that you do NOT need to configure port forwardings inside ~/.ssh/config.
 The file ~/.config/sshportfw/forwardings.json is used as we will see.

-## STEP 1 : Installation of the binary
+## STEP 1: Installation of the binary
 Note that the program is only tested on Linux.
 A Linux amd64 executable is included.
 It should run on every modern Linux for PC.
-It can probably work on other platforms (after a compile), but it is not tested.
+It can probably work on other platforms (after a compilation), but it is not tested.
 See **Other platforms** below
 ```sh
 > git clone https://github.com/pkarsy/sshportfw
 > cd sshportfw